yujiri8/yujiri.xyz/protagonism/anarchism.md

 ## Protection

 Obviously, there would still be violent criminals in an anarchy, and they would need to be stopped.
-This is the most common talking point for people who say "well I don't see a way it could work off the top of my head so obviously anarchy is impossible and we need the violent state to rule us".
+This is the most common talking point for people who say "well I don't see a way it could work off the top of my head so obviously anarchy is impossible and we need the violent state to protect us from violent criminals".

 There is no reason protection can't be provided as a [market service](market) the way most things already are.
 Even necessities are provided successfully this way: if you want food and can't or don't want to grow it yourself, you buy it from someone who has it <span class="note">I realize there's a concern about welfare here; many poor people in governed countries are sustained by welfare programs.
 I get to that down below</span>.
 Therefore, if you want people to protect you or find the person who robbed you, you pay them.